larham/searchpass/README.md

 Here's how to check a password online, safely, in about a minute:

 Prerequisite: If necessary, [install `curl`](http://macappstore.org/curl/) on macOS or use, on Linux, `apt-get` or `yum` to install `curl`.

-Below are dozen lines of Bash shell scripting, in full view, where you can see that there's only one call to the internet, and that it is using the first 5 characters of `shasum` (SHA-1 hashing).
+(For ease in auditing, the dozen lines of scripting below remain in Bash, where you can see that there's only one call to the internet, and that the single call uses only the first 5 characters of `shasum` (SHA-1 hashing).)

 First, bring up a new terminal window (on macOS, Applications -> Utilities -> Terminal).
 You will close this terminal as the last step below.